 This dynamic duo forms the firm right-hand of the club.
 Two right hands to go along with two left feet.

 Hi!
 My name is Aini Xu (aini.xu “at” berkeley.edu) and this is my last semester at Cal as a physics/CS major.
 I currently work in AMO research (Atomic, Molecular, and Optics) and create a lot of simulations.
 Some fun facts about me: I love cats, nap way too much, have a really low tolerance for spicy food, and suck at multitasking.

 Eden McEwen (emcewen “at” berkeley.edu) is a third year computer science and physics double major, who somehow wandered into instrumentation astronomy research.
 A houseplant hoarder and 10pm baker, she enjoys showing up at random conferences, being a CS Mentor, and photography.

 The true brains of the operation.
 Widely reputed for being able to take pencil to paper and pedal to the metal.

-You can count on these two to give their two cents at any cost.
-Especially Sam.
+You can count on Sam to give his two cents at any cost.